Stanley, Hong Kong: Education

+Stanley falls within Primary One Admission (POA) School Net 18, along with Pok Fu Lam, Baguio Villa, Aberdeen, Tin Wan, Shek Pai Wan, Ap Lei Chau, Wong Chuk Hang, Shouson Hill, Deep Water Bay, Repulse Bay and Chung Hom Kok.
+As a result, pupils may attend schools in any of these areas.
+Within the school net are several aided schools (which operate independently but are funded by the government), as well as the Hong Kong Southern District Government Primary School.

+Hong Kong Public Libraries operates the Stanley Public Library in the Stanley Municipal Services Building.

 Public housing

 Ma Hang Estate

 Ma Hang Estate (馬坑邨) is a public housing estate in Stanley.
 Formerly the site of Ma Hang Squatter Area, the estate is designed as "working village" and consists of 5 residential blocks completed between 1993 and 2000 for providing in-site rehousing for squatters.
 Stanley Plaza, Murray House and Blake Pier at Stanley are also the territories of Ma Hang Estate.

 Lung Yan Court

 Lung Yan Court (龍欣苑) is a Home Ownership Scheme court in Stanley, next to Ma Hang Estate.
 Formerly the site of Ma Hang Squatter Area, the court has two blocks built in 1993.

 Lung Tak Court

 Lung Tak Court (龍德苑) was originally planned for rental housing, but it was later converted to HOS court for sale. it consists of 4 blocks built in 2000.
 Owners who have paid the land premium may rent their premises out in the open market.
 Apartments in this area offers an attractive alternative to living in the more built up areas like Wanchai or North Point because there is much more greenery and open spaces around and buildings in Stanley are low rises.
 It is considered to be very convenient because it is located right next to Stanley Plaza and to the transport interchange.